By Stephanie Walden, Contributor

 One of the most important considerations his firm takes into account, explains Balsley, is human-centric design.
 “What people are most interested in is other people,” he says.
 “We designers really have to push our egos aside and consider that, honestly, the most exciting thing out here is someone walking down that sidewalk.”

 “It’s a new paradigm for landscape, resiliency, and landscape engineering—and also a model for the collaborative planning and design approach that is needed to address these urgent issues of climate change.”

-—Thomas Balsley, founder and principal designer of Thomas Balsley Associates, on the Hunter’s Point South project
+—Thomas Balsley, founder and principal designer of SWA/Balsley, on the Hunter’s Point South project

 Balsley’s firm has also had a hand in several high-profile projects aimed at making cities more resilient in the face of global warming.
 SWA/Balsley and another landscape, architecture, infrastructure, and design practice, Weiss/Manfredi, are behind a recent project making waves in New York City’s backyard: Hunter’s Point South, a 30-acre park adjacent to Long Island City.
 The recently completed project repurposes abandoned industrial land.
 It is specially designed to accommodate and deflect rising floodwaters associated with climate change.